-There are numerous remote, cascading waterfalls along the Blackwater River and its tributaries within the Monongahela National Forest between Hendricks and Davis, West Virginia.
+There are numerous remote, cascading waterfalls along the Blackwater River within the Monongahela National Forest near Hendricks and Davis, West Virginia.

 On an expedition of the Canaan Valley and the upper watershed of the Blackwater River in 1852, Philip Pendleton Kennedy wrote in The Blackwater Chronicle: A Narrative of and Expedition into the Land of Canaan, “Perhaps in all this broad land of ours, whose wonders are not yet half-revealed, no scene more beautifully grand ever broke on the eye of poet or painter, historian or forester.”